tyns/RadonEye-RD200-Data-Grapher/README.md

 This project provides a tool to graph data from the RadonEye RD200 device.
 It can be run as a precompiled executable or as a Python script.

+This program tries to fill the void of being able to understand the data points exported from your RD200 Monitor.
+It will load the exported data points text file from your RD200 and then display them in a graph with date and time stamps.
+This allows you to make sense of the data from your RD200 device.
+You will no longer be guessing what year, month, day, hours data points were taken.
+Further, you will be able to zoom in and analyze any range of data points you require.

 ## Precompiled Versions
 - **Mac**: Download `radon_plot.app` from the [Releases](https://github.com/tyns/RadonEye-RD200-Data-Grapher/releases) page (if available).
   - Double-click the `.app` file to run.
 No installation required.